Skip to main content

 • Verify users table has language column

-• Check column type allows sufficient length
+• Check column type allows sufficient length (VARCHAR(5) recommended)

 • Ensure database permissions are correct